odahu/odahu-docs/source/tutorials_wine.rst

 - line 9: Point ``workDir`` to the MLFlow project directory.
 (This is the directory that has the :ref:`MLproject file` in it.)
 - line 10: A section defining input data
 - line 11: ``connName`` id of the :ref:`Wine connection` (created in the previous step)
-- line 12: ``localPath`` relative path of the data file at the training (docker) container where data were put
+- line 12: ``localPath`` relative (to Git repository root) path of the data file at the training (docker) container where data were put
 - lines 13-14: Input hyperparameters, defined in MLProject file, and passed to ``main`` method
 - line 22: ``vcsName`` id of the :ref:`VCS Connection` (created in the previous step)